Noctis/kickstart-app/docs/Docker.md

 point of view, there is no host called `db` in your network.

 To connect to the MariaDB instance running in the `db` container you'd need to change the `db_host` to `localhost`, and `db_port` to `6033`.
 Then it'll work.
 But now your application no longer works in the Web browser.
-Why is that?
+Why, you ask?
 When you run your application in a Web browser, the code is executed inside the `web` container, not on your local (host) computer.
 And from that container's point of view, the database credentials inside `.env` (`localhost:6603`) are invalid.
 So now your application runs fine in CLI, from your local computer, but won't run in your Web browser.
 Now what?